valantic/eslint-config-valantic/README.md

 # JavaScript

 **Changes to the frontend configs repositories or project specific settings are only allowed in agreement with the frontend or project team.**

-To ensure a high an consistent code quality for JavaScript we use ESLint.
+To ensure a high and consistent code quality for JavaScript we use ESLint.

 [http://eslint.org](http://eslint.org)